tmtsoftware/csw-prototype/apps/trackLocation/README.md

   --name <name>
-        Required: The name used to register the application (also root name in config file) --cs-config <value>
+        Required: The name used to register the application (also root name in config file) --cs-name <value>
-        optional config file to use for the Config Service (to enable fetching the application config file) -c <name> | --command <name>
+        optional name of the config service to use (for fetching the application config file) -c <name> | --command <name>
         The command that starts the target application (default: use $name.command from config file: Required) -p <number> | --port <number>
         Port number the application listens on (default: use value of $name.port from config file.
 Required.)
   <app-config>
         optional config file in HOCON format (Options specified as: $name.command, $name.port, etc. Fetched from config service if path does not exist)
-  --help
-        prints this message
+  --no-exit <value>
+        for testing: prevents application from exiting after running command --help

   --version
-        prints the version of this application
  ```

 Example Usage